 Although often described as “non-psychoactive” this statement can be confusing; technically any substance that directly effects and inhibits the brain’s functions are considered psychoactive.
 CBD products are thus best described as “non-intoxicating” because while they don’t get you high, they still affect the brain, albeit in a much more practical way.

 2. It is 100% legal

 Actually, it depends.
 Although it is produced by both hemp and marijuana plants, in the eyes of the law the two hold very different statuses.
 For one thing, in many states, marijuana remains illegal, meaning marijuana-drived CBD will also be prohibited.

 In contrast, hemp farming was legalized under the 2018 Farm Bill, making all hemp-derived products legal as long as it was produced in compliance with the law’s regulations.
 If you’re purchasing CBD for the first time or are interested in learning more about its uses, be sure to consult a reputable producer to ensure yours is compliant.

 3. It shows up in a drug test

 Whether you’re using legal CBD products to manage your pain or aid in short-term recovery, the misconceptions and assumptions that can arise from its use can be difficult to contend with.
 With so much misinformation, it’s no surprise that users of legal products are often hesitant to disclose their use.

 Whether you’re using the products to deal with muscle ache, take the edge off pain, or give you an advantage over the competition, chances are you’re not alone.
 As more people discover cannabidiol and its uses it’s likely we’ll continue to realize new uses.
-Most recently, it is being used increasingly by athletes and within the fitness community as an effective means of managing post-exercise inflammation.
-Possessing anti-oxidant and anti-anxiety properties, it is on the fast track to revolutionizing the health and wellness industries and has already begun being used by veterinarians and studied for the natural benefits it provides pets.
+Most recently, CBD is being increasingly embraced by the athletic community for post exercise application.
+It is on the fast track to revolutionizing the natural health and wellness industries and has already begun being used by veterinarians and studied for the natural benefits it provides pets.